chichiwang/notes/languages/java/overview/README.md

 * JavaDoc is an executable that converts properly formatted comments into documentation
   * Supported by some IDEs
 * String literals are automatically converted to string objects by the compiler
+* Generics were introduced to the Java language as part of J2SE 5.0 in 2004

 ## History
 * Created by James Gosling at Sun Microsystems